thanapoom21/todo-or-not-todo/README.md

 ### UI

-Apparently, [React-Bootstrap](https://react-bootstrap.github.io/) & [Bootstrap-Icons](https://icons.getbootstrap.com/) are good options for displaying icons and setting the basic styling for this particular project.
-Bootstrap is a big community and has been helping many designers & developers for decades.
-There are many options out there that you can implement with your projects.
+Apparently, [React-Bootstrap](https://react-bootstrap.github.io/) & [Bootstrap-Icons](https://icons.getbootstrap.com/) are good options for displaying icons and styling your particular project.
+Bootstrap has a big community and has been helping many designers & developers for such a long time.
+There are many options out there that you can use & implement with your projects.
 So choose wisely and read the documentation thoroughly.

 ### Formatting & Linting